kantorovich/kantorovich-site/content/authors/jiajun/_index.md

 ---
 # Display name
-title: Jaijin Li
+title: Jiajin Li

 # Username (this should match the folder name)
 authors:
-- jaijin
+- jiajin

 weight: 110